 Contact the Experienced Attorneys at the KC Defense Counsel

 Any one of these charges can have serious consequences for your life and your future.
+This is not a minor crime.
 They should not be taken lightly.
 Contact the attorneys at the KC Defense Counsel for a free consultation to discuss your criminal defense case.
 A qualified attorney can help you navigate the often-confusing legal world, discuss any possible legal defenses, negotiate a plea deal, or zealously fight for your rights in the courtroom.